pbout/sdp-sp3-SML/README.md

 # Assignment One

+## Name: Freddie Basket

+## Comments to grader

+Anything you want the grader to know; otherwise just remove this section.

+## The assignment

 The first coursework assignment on a Simple Machine Language (SML) interpreter.

 The aim of this assignment is to give you practice with: